Highland Village Homeowners Association

 Q: What about the mailbox numbers, are those included in the new design?

 A: HVHA will provide new mailbox numbers for all mailboxes.
+The contractor will affix the numbers to the door of the mailbox.

 Q: Just to clarify, the contractor's estimate includes bringing our mailbox issue up to code, right, with all the appropriate dimensions setbacks required by the city and the post office?